-Social Democrats encountered, however, a strategic dilemma: whether to campaign to reform the current social order or aim to replace it altogether in favor of a classless, socialist society.
+Social Democrats encountered, however, a strategic dilemma early on: whether to campaign to reform the current social order or aim to replace it altogether in favor of a classless, socialist society.
 Reform versus revolution — that debate pitted advocates like Eduard Bernstein against more radical activists like Rosa Luxemburg, and it nearly tore the Party apart.
+The fight was no less chronic and divisive in Austria.
 The radicals stood with Karl Marx, who had held that the proletariat, becoming ever more impoverished and oppressed, could emancipate itself only by overthrowing capitalism.
 But reformers observed that in fact history was not evolving just as Marx had predicted.

 “Workers unite!
 You have only your chains to lose,” proclaimed Marx in the Communist Manifesto in1848.
 Trouble is, half a century later many working people in Western European nations had become invested in the world as it is.
 They had jobs, even if not secure or well-paid.
 They had health care, a roof over their heads, and were able to put food on the table.
 As Austrian social democrat Friedrich Adler (1879-1960) said in 1908, many people “have more than their chains to lose.”

-The changing character of capitalism complicated the mission of the Social Democratic opposition, pitting the revolutionary wing of the Party agaInst the reformist one.
+The changing character of capitalism complicated the mission of the Social Democratic opposition, pitting the revolutionary wing of the Party against the reformist one.
 At annual party congresses, Eduard Bernstein and his like-minded colleagues advocated in favor of an “evolutionary” approach to changing the world, whereas the Rosa Luxemburg contingent gave rousing speeches in favor of revolution: the existing economic-political order has to be abolished in order to emancipate the working class.